vejendsh/Real_Time_CBT_pred/CoreTempAI/README.md

 - Simulation monitoring and validation
 - Implementation available in `data_generator.py`, `set_params.py`, and `run_case.py`

 The training data is generated using Ansys Fluent, a computational fluid dynamics (CFD) solver.
 The `data_generator.py` script automates the process of running multiple simulations with different input parameters to generate a dataset for training the models.
 This enables rapid creation of synthetic training data without the need for expensive experimental setups.
+The simulations use the case file `Case1.cas.h5` and user-defined functions in `UDF.c` located in the `cases/exercise/with_sweating/case_1/` directory, which contains the physics-based model for temperature prediction.

 #### Data Aggregation (`data_aggregation/`)
 - Unified system for collecting and organizing data from multiple simulation runs